whiteboxdev/tutorial-defold/window_geometry/README.md

 One of the first actions a player takes upon launching a game for the first time is toggle fullscreen, maximize, or resize the window to fit well on whatever screen dimensions they're using.
 These size-related properties are collectively known as **window geometry**.

 Imagine if every time you launched your favorite game, it popped up in the top-left corner of the screen as a tiny 320 x 180 window.
 That would be annoying and might give you a reason not to play the game in the future, or even leave a negative review!
-We want to provide a fun experience to players as much as possible, so we should learn how to properly save, load, and apply window geometry data.
+We want to provide a fun experience to players as much as possible, so we should learn how to properly save, load, and apply window geometry.

 ## Libraries (2 of 5)

 This tutorial uses the following libraries, however alternatives may be available:

-* [Defold Persist](https://github.com/klaytonkowalski/library-defold-persist), which will help us save and load window geometry data.
+* [Defold Persist](https://github.com/klaytonkowalski/library-defold-persist), which will help us save and load window geometry.
 * [DefOS](https://github.com/subsoap/defos), which will allow us access to OS-specific functions that the standard Defold API does not provide.

 Only library features that are directly relevant to this tutorial will be explained.

-## Loading Window Geometry (3 of 5)
+## Loading Geometry (3 of 5)

 The following terms are important to understand when thinking about window geometry: